-When I started working from home the second time around, I instituted a set of house rules.
+When I started working from home the second time around, I instituted some ground rules.

 House rules are ultra-important if your spouse also works from home, as mine does, or you share your space with other family members or roommates.